Every Reading & Leeds poster since 1989

 2021

-For the first time, Reading & Leeds will see two main stages and six headliners – so get ready for Liam Gallagher, Biffy Clyro, Disclosure, Post Malone, Catfish & The Bottlemen and Stormzy all topping the bill, along with huge sets from Wolf Alice, Sam Fender, Girl In Red, AJ Tracey, Mabel and more.
+For the first time, Reading & Leeds had two main stages and six headliners – with Liam Gallagher, Biffy Clyro, Disclosure, Post Malone, Catfish & The Bottlemen and Stormzy all topping the bill, along with huge sets from Wolf Alice, Sam Fender, Girl In Red, AJ Tracey, Mabel and more.

+Rage Against The Machine were forced to pull out, being replaced by The 1975, joining the mighty Halsey, Arctic Monkeys, Bring Me The Horizon, Dave and Megan Thee Stallion as headliners.
+Let’s see what goes down.

-Reading & Leeds takes place this weekend from August 27-29.
-Visit here for NME’s latest coverage from the festival.
+Visit here for NME’s latest coverage from Reading & Leeds 2022.